bekk/bekk-christmas/post/ux/designing-for-online-auctions.md

 Transparency is imperative in an auction.
 The users should always be able to see a complete log of the bids that have come in, down to the second they were placed.
 The log should be structured well and easy to scan.
 Also, don’t underestimate white space!

 Based on user feedback we have iterated on our bidding log a few times.
 Users often look for their own bids in the log to see where they stand, so we chose to highlight your own bids with a background color and changed the bidder-ID to “my bid”.
 We also needed a way to show which bids were proxy bids.
-Many auctions use an asterix (*) to visualize a proxy bid, but we discovered that it wasn’t very scannable.
-Text also became invisible next to a bid, and took a lot of space on mobiles.
+Many auctions use an asterisk (*) to visualize a proxy bid, but we discovered that it wasn’t very scannable.
+A text label became invisible next to a bid, and took too much space on mobiles.
 We tried using a robot-icon, but it was too detailed in such a small size.
 We are currently using a refresh icon to show the automatic part of it, but this has been mistaken as an icon to refresh the bidding log, so we are searching for an icon that represents proxy bids even better.

+<p>&nbsp;</p>

 ### Nudge the user, but stay away from dark design